pyOpenSci/software-peer-review/_build/appendices/templates.md

 If you accept, note that we ask reviewers to complete reviews in three weeks.
 (We’ve found it takes a similar amount of time to review a package as an academic paper.)

 Our [reviewers guide] details what we look for in a package review, and includes links to example reviews.
 Our standards are detailed in our [packaging guide], and we provide reviewer [template] for you to use.
-Please make sure you do not have a [conflict of interest](placeholder_link) preventing you from reviewing this package.
-If you have questions or feedback, feel free to ask me or post to the [rOpenSci forum].
+Please make sure you do not have a conflict of interest preventing you from reviewing this package.
+If you have questions or feedback, feel free to ask me.

 {IF APPLICABLE: The authors have also chosen to jointly submit their package to the Journal of Open Source Software, so this package includes a short `paper.md` manuscript describing the software that we ask you include in your review.}